riconuts/FNF-Troll-Engine/README.md

 ## Required stuff:
 You must have [Haxe 4.2.5](https://haxe.org/download/version/4.2.5/).

-To install the necessary libraries, simply run the `install_haxelibs.bat` file located in the setup folder.
+To install all of the necessary libraries, simply run the `install_haxelibs.bat` file located in the setup folder.